Overview

 Cooldown

-Each monitor has a cooldown period (default 60 minutes) to prevent alert spam.
+Monitors have a cooldown period (default 60 minutes) to prevent alert spam.
 After an alert fires, subsequent matches are suppressed until the cooldown expires.
 Resolving a monitor resets the cooldown immediately.Log pattern filters

 Notifications